Trends in Foreign Direct Investment in Central America

 We can help you to make your investment project in Central America a success.
 Contact the Central American Group.

-Over the course of the last twenty years, there has been a significant amount of foreign direct investment (FDI) in Central America.
+Over the course of the last twenty years, there has been a significant amount of foreign direct investment (FDI) injected into Central American economies.
 Much of this increase in capital inflows can be viewed as a response to the policies of economic liberalization that were widely enacted by the countries of the isthmus that began to be implemented during the late 1980s.
 These laws resulted in the establishment of regulatory frameworks that treated FDI in Central America favorably, allowed for entry into the region’s domestic markets, and established rights to foreign ownership.

 According to ECLAC, free trade agreements have given the countries of Central America a clear advantage as regards the attraction of foreign direct investment to the region.
 The most prominent free trade agreement that has positively affected FDI in Central America is the US-Central America-Dominican Republic Free Trade Agreement (DR-CAFTA).

 Costa Rica and Panama lead the way in the attraction of foreign direct investment in Central America.

 Figures reveal that, when considering outside investment over the last decade, Costa Rica and Panama have been the clear leaders.
 The two countries have accounted for more than half of the FDI revenues garnered over the ten-year period, while other economies in the region (such as El Salvador) received less than 5% of the total.